CES 2023: Roku will make its own TVs in the hopes to get even smarter | CNN Underscored

 The lowdown

-With this declaration at CES 2023, Roku has decided to be the captain of its own destiny, hoping to better showcase how well the software can work when it is firmly in charge of creating its own hardware.
+With this declaration at CES 2023, Roku has decided to be the captain of its own destiny, hoping to better showcase how well the software can work when the company is firmly in charge of creating its own hardware.

-The HD Roku Select and more premium 4K Roku Plus Series TVs will come in 11 models, from 24 to 75 inches, but the real focus here will be on value, with prices ranging from a measly $199 to just less than $1,000.
-Roku is keeping mum on further details, but it has announced the addition of voice controlled remotes for all the new TVs — with the Plus Series upgraded to a Roku Voice Remote Pro.
+The HD Roku Select and more premium 4K Roku Plus Series TVs will come in 11 models, from 24 to 75 inches, but the real focus here will be on value, with prices ranging from a measly $119 to just less than $1,000.
+Roku is keeping mum on further details, but it has announced the addition of voice-controlled remotes for all the new TVs, with the Plus Series upgraded to a Roku Voice Remote Pro.

-Though I haven’t heard any announcements of future Roku partnerships announced here yet, the company says it does not plan on cutting ties with its current manufacturing partners.
+Though I haven’t heard any announcements of future Roku partnerships announced here yet, the company says it does not plan to cut ties with its current manufacturing partners.

 “Our goal is to continue to create an even better TV experience for everyone.
-These Roku-branded TVs will not only complement the current lineup of partner-branded Roku TV models, but also allow us to enable future smart TV innovations,” says Mustafa Ozgen, President, Devices, Roku.
+These Roku-branded TVs will not only complement the current lineup of partner-branded Roku TV models, but also allow us to enable future smart TV innovations,” says Mustafa Ozgen, president, Devices, at Roku.

 The takeaway